-Like many other peppers, these do not grows gradually from green to orange and red.
-But actually the young green color mature to any one of these colors-red, orange, or yellow.
+Like many other peppers, these do not grow gradually from green to orange and red.
+But the young green color matures to any one of these colors, orange or yellow.

-Hence there are different types of seeds needed to produce different colors of peppers.
+Hence, different types of seeds are needed to produce different colors of peppers.

-So, when we are planning to make a backyard garden with an intention of producing different colors of lunchbox peppers, start with different colored varieties of seeds.
+So, when planning to make a backyard garden to produce different colors of lunchbox peppers, start with different colored varieties of seeds.

 How to use them in the recipes?

 In the salads.
-Toss them in the salads like Greek chicken salad or a southern style fiesta salad, or spicy kale salad.
-More than that, it adds the crunchiness and the sweetness that make the whole dish a fabulous one.
+Toss them in Greek chicken salad, southern-style fiesta, or spicy kale salad.
+More than that, it adds the crunchiness and sweetness that make the whole dish fabulous.

 As a spice mix.
-Have you harvested huge peppers from your backyard or returned with a big bag of peppers from the farmers market?
+Have you harvested huge peppers from your backyard or returned with a big bag of peppers from the farmer's market?
 You hit the jackpot.
-You can preserve them by dehydrating it and making them as a spice mix that tastes similar to paprika.
+You can preserve them by dehydrating them and making them as a spice mix that tastes similar to paprika.